 Highly Decorated Provider

-Kiplinger’s 2016 Online Broker Survey ranked Fidelity No. 1 overall in a head-to-head with seven major brokers.
-Barron’s 2016 Online Broker Survey pitted Fidelity against 15 other platforms and earned the top overall score of 34.9 out of a possible 40.0.
+Kiplinger’s 2017 Online Broker Survey ranked Fidelity No. 1 overall for the second straight year in a head-to-head with seven major brokers.
+Barron’s 2017 Online Broker Survey pitted Fidelity against 15 other platforms and earned the top overall score of 35.6 out of a possible 40.
 And Investor’s Business Daily ranked Fidelity among its top five brokers in a host of categories including Site Performance, Research Tools, and Customer Service.
 Even The Simple Dollar gave Fidelity an “award” previously in my review of the Best Online Brokers for Beginners.

 When you have this many people singing your praises, it’s for a reason.
 And it’s particularly noteworthy that these awards are for quality – not simply for being the cheapest.
 That means you can have confidence you’re getting a great brokerage platform even as you look to keep down costs.